What to Expect When Contacting FOR Families

 Q. Does FOR Families provide therapy?

 A. FOR Families does not provide therapy.
-Staff has an in-house list of therapist resources for referring program participants.
+Staff refers participants to counseling agencies and maintains an in-house list of private therapist resources for referring program participants.
 These clinicians have been screened by FOR Families staff prior to being placed on the list.

 Q. Do I need to have an appointment to meet with FOR Families?